bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/JS_TIPS/2021-02-02-what-is-the-javascript-ternary-operator.md

     - javascript
 ---

 The ternary operator is a shortcut for the `if` statement.
-It consists of three operands; a question mark, a condition, and an expression to execute if the condition is true, followed by a colon and another expression to execute if it’s false.
+It consists of three operands; a question mark, a condition, and an expression to execute if the condition is true, followed by a colon and another expression to execute if it's false.

 ```js
 let age = 26;